-However, in the chin/mentum posterior position, the maternal sacrum blocks the fully extended fetal head preventing descent and results in the arrest of labor.
-This can lead to prolonged labor and cesarean section delivery.
+However, in the chin/mentum posterior position, the maternal sacrum blocks the fully extended fetal head, preventing descent and resulting in the arrest of labor.
+This can lead to prolonged labor and requires cesarean section delivery.
 It is important not to attempt vacuum extraction in a face presentation.

 In this presentation, the fetal head is partly extended and partly flexed with the mentovertical diameter presenting in relation to the maternal pelvis.
 It is usually diagnosed when the anterior fontanelle and supraorbital ridges are palpated during a vaginal examination in advanced labor.

-Brow presentation often corrects itself during labor and therefore rarely requires a cesarean section to deliver the baby, but if the head does not flex adequately, then a cesarean section has to be performed.
+Brow presentation often corrects itself during labor; therefore, the need for cesarean section is rare.
+However, if the head does not flex adequately, then a cesarean section must be performed.

-In this type of fetal presentation, the fetal head lies transversely across the maternal pelvis with head on one side of the pelvis and buttocks on the other side.
-These cases are associated with a shoulder presentation, high incidence of cord prolapse and consequent fetal compromise during labor so vaginal delivery is not attempted and cesarean section recommended in all such presentations.
+In this type of fetal presentation, the fetal head lies transversely across the maternal pelvis, with the head on one side of the pelvis and the buttocks on the other side.
+These cases are associated with a shoulder presentation, high incidence of cord prolapse, and consequent fetal compromise during labor, making vaginal delivery impossible.
+Cesarean section is recommended in all such presentations.

-In this type of fetal presentation, a fetal limb presents along with another fetal part (e.g. vertex) which is closest to the dilated cervical os.
-Commonly, this involves a fetal arm or hand along with the vertex and rarely the breech and is encountered usually in cases after the premature rupture of membranes or in premature labor or with concomitant pelvic masses.
+In this rare type of fetal presentation, a fetal limb presents along with another fetal part (e.g. vertex) which is closest to the dilated cervical os.
+Commonly, this involves a fetal arm or hand along with the vertex.
+It can occur after the premature rupture of membranes, with premature labor, or with concomitant pelvic masses.

-In these cases, it may occasionally be possible to replace the prolapsed limb.
-Excessive force should not be applied to the prolapsed limb as it may cause limb injury or brachial plexus injury (Klumpke’s paralysis) or Horner’s syndrome, or may displace the vertex and entrap the fetus converting it into a difficult shoulder presentation.
-However, in a majority of the cases, spontaneous vaginal delivery only occurs if the fetus is small or dead and the cesarean section is the preferred modality of delivery.
+In these cases, it may be possible to replace the prolapsed limb.
+Excessive force should not be applied to the prolapsed limb as it may cause limb or brachial plexus injury (Klumpke’s paralysis) or Horner’s syndrome, or may displace the vertex and entrap the fetus converting it into a difficult shoulder presentation.
+However, in most cases, spontaneous vaginal delivery only occurs if the fetus is small or dead; therefore, a cesarean section is the preferred means of delivery.